AristotleRazak/s-processor-school-management-system/usage_guide.md

 5. Wait until processing is complete.

+---

-How to jump/skip student to the next class
+## How to jump/skip student to the next class
-USE THIS OPTION ONLY IF SCHOOL PROMOTION IS COMPLETE This option will jump student(s) and no upgrade of fees will take effect.
+NOTE: USE THIS OPTION ONLY IF SCHOOL PROMOTION IS COMPLETE This option will jump student(s) and no upgrade of fees will take effect.

 1. Click on ‘USER TOOLS’